pganalyze/pganalyze-docs/log-insights/setup/self-hosted.md

 This will then produce output like this:

 ```
+2018/05/20 19:51:30 I [server1] Found log location, add this to your pganalyze-collector.conf in the [server1] section:
+db_log_location = /var/log/postgresql/postgresql-9.3-main.log
 ```

 In some cases where discovery doesn't work you might have to review in more detail how your system is set up.
 Please reach out to pganalyze support for help if needed.

+Note that both individual files and directories are supported for `db_log_location`.

 ## 3. Adjust configuration and run test